 What will it involve?

-If you want to take part, Tamsin will email you with a link to an online questionnaire, which you can fill out anonymously if you wish.
+If you want to take part, Tamsin will email you with a link to an online questionnaire, which should online take 6 minutes to complete.
+You can fill out anonymously if you wish.

 Who can take part?